dankuck/vue-easeljs/README.md

 * Mouse cursors
 * Hit areas

-There are no plans to implement these features:
+There are no plans to implement these features, but pull requests are accepted:

 * Filters
 * BitmapText